Take the first step towards recovery

 I’ve always loved swimming.
-I was never a good swimmer, but I loved the feeling of the water on my skin and the warm sun on my body.
+I was never a good swimmer, but I loved the feeling of the cool water on my skin and the warm sun on my face.

 How did I do it?
 I built my foundation.

 I started small and tried to get a little better each time.
-Slow and steady, one day at a time—just like recovery.
+Slow and steady, a day at a time—just like recovery.

-It doesn’t matter if you’ve been abusing substances for three months or 30 years.
+It doesn’t matter if you’ve been abusing substances for 3 months or 30 years.
 Today can be the start of your recovery.